What Is A Baritone Guitar?

 Some baritone have relatively long scales.
 Some are as long as 30.5 inches.
 This places them somewhere between electric guitars and an electric bass.
 It explains why some musicians and rock bands have been known to use a baritone as a replacement for a bass instrument.
 Baritone guitars feature strongly with metal bands who either use it as an accompanying instrument or as a replacement for bass.

-See also How To Pack A Guitar For Shipping
+See also How To Tune A Mini Guitar

 Can you tune a 6-string bass like a guitar?